stonepros/stone/doc/releases/nautilus.rst

     documentation <mds-scrub>` for more information.
   * A new interface for creating volumes is provided via the ``ceph volume`` command-line-interface.
-  * A new cephfs-shell tool is available for manipulating a CephFS file system without mounting.
+  * A new cephfs-shell tool is available for manipulating a StoneFS file system without mounting.
-  * CephFS-related output from ``ceph status`` has been reformatted for brevity, clarity, and usefulness.
+  * StoneFS-related output from ``ceph status`` has been reformatted for brevity, clarity, and usefulness.
   * Lazy IO has been revamped.
 It can be turned on by the client using the new CEPH_O_LAZY flag to the ``ceph_open`` C/C++ API or via the config option ``client_force_lazyio``.
-  * CephFS file system can now be brought down rapidly via the ``ceph fs fail`` command.
+  * StoneFS file system can now be brought down rapidly via the ``ceph fs fail`` command.
 See :ref:`the administration page <cephfs-administration>` for more information.